andrewsuzuki/x200-vfd-hal/README.md

     - Ready 0x0010
     - Alarm signal 0x0014
     - Frequency arrival signal (at speed) 0x0018
-- Register numbers:
+- Different Register numbers:
     - Operating frequency 0x0002
 - Fix segfaults with bits array (reading 11 bits from modbus => array with 11 elements)
+- more fprintfs

 Changes from WJ200 component (in 2019 @ commit a63ec76):
 - License (linuxcnc a63ec76)
-- TODO heatsink-temp (linuxcnc fcef430)
-- TODO output current monitor (linuxcnc 11ee2b9)
-- TODO add dynamic --device argument (linuxcnc 98bee0d)
+- add dynamic --device argument (linuxcnc 98bee0d)
 - warn on unhandled arguments (linuxcnc 5a617cb)

-TODO:
-- decide on snake case vs camel case and update accordingly

 Other new changes:
 - Corrected formatting